irene2024hub/LITACAPSTONE-PROJECT/README.md

 # SOPHIEMATRIS SUPERMARKET SALES PERFORMANCE ANALYSIS

 # INTRODUCTION
-In a retail environment, data analysis plays a crucial role in understanding customer behavior, optimizing inventory, and enhancing sales strategies.
+**In a retail environment, data analysis plays a crucial role in understanding customer behavior, optimizing inventory, and enhancing sales strategies**.
-This project focuses on analyzing sales data for a retail store specializing in fashion such as shoes and clothing items.
+**This project focuses on analyzing sales data for a retail store specializing in fashion such as shoes and clothing items.
-By examining transaction records, customer demographics, product performance, and seasonal trends, this analysis aims to uncover valuable insights that can inform business decisions and drive growth.
+By examining transaction records, customer demographics, product performance, and seasonal trends, this analysis aims to uncover valuable insights that can inform business decisions and drive growth**.

 # PROJECT OBJECTIVES
-The primary objectives of this data analysis project are to:
+**The primary objectives of this data analysis project are to**:

 1. Understand Customer Preferences: Identify which fashion categories, styles, and price points resonate most with customers.